liadraz/DesignPatterns/README.md

 # DesignPatterns
-Catalog of design-patterns implementations, written in C++.
+Catalog of design-patterns :
 - singleton
 - factory method
 - thread-pool

-Further information can be found in each DP class API. <br>
+Further information can be found in each DP class API, see `./dp.hpp`
-see `./dp.hpp`

 > All code is written in C++ language